Thrips: Evolution

 The earliest fossils of thrips date back to the Permian Permothrips longipennis, although it is probably not a member of this group.
 By the Early Cretaceous, true thrips became much more abundant.
 The extant family Merothripidae most resembles these ancestral Thysanoptera, and is probably basal to the order.
 There are currently over six thousand species of thrips recognized, grouped into 777 extant and sixty fossil genera.
 Some thrips were pollinators of the Ginkgoales as early as 110-105 Mya, in the Cretaceous.
 Cenomanithrips primus, Didymothrips abdominalis and Parallelothrips separatus are known from Myanmar amber of Cenomanian age.

 Phylogeny

 Thrips are generally considered to be the sister group to Hemiptera (bugs).
 The phylogeny of thrips families has been little studied.
 A preliminary analysis in 2013 of 37 species using 3 genes, as well as a phylogeny based on ribosomal DNA and three proteins in 2012, supports the monophyly of the two suborders, Tubulifera and Terebrantia.
 In Terebrantia, Melanothripidae may be sister to all other families, but other relationships remain unclear.
 In Tubulifera, the Phlaeothripidae and its subfamily Idolothripinae are monophyletic.
 The two largest thrips subfamilies, Phlaeothripinae and Thripinae, are paraphyletic and need further work to determine their structure.
 The internal relationships from these analyses are shown in the cladogram.

 Taxonomy

-The following families are (2013) recognized:
+The following families were recognized as of 2013: